Overturned Truck Causes Riverfront Parkway Chemical Spill; Nearby Businesses And Residents Evacuated

 At 6:11 p.m., the Chattanooga Fire Department and Chattanooga Police Department responded to Riverfront Parkway and Martin Luther King Boulevard after a rollover accident involving a tractor trailer.

-The semi had 13 totes of chemicals with 42,000 pounds of muriatic acid and organic peroxide on board.
+The semi had 13 totes of chemicals with 42,000 pounds of organic peroxide on board.

 One of the totes was leaking onto the metal of the truck.

+Emergency personnel identified the product involved in the incident, isolated the scene, and evacuated the area.
+Two entry teams went in and confirmed the chemical they were dealing with.
+They located the leaking tote, but could not get to the leak.

 Marion Environmental came to the scene to stabilize the situation and begin the cleanup process.
-They were transferring all of the chemicals into new totes.
-Then they planned to remove the totes from the truck.
+The firm began to transfer the chemicals into new totes and conduct cleanup.
+They have to offload all 13 totes on the truck.
+Marion Environmental will work through the night to finish at the site.

+The intersection of MLK and Riverfront Parkway will remain closed until they are done.
+Evacuations are still in place until officials on the scene can confirm that it is safe for everyone to return to their homes.
+Traffic will be diverted off of Riverfront at Chestnut Street and Main Street.
+Any westbound traffic on MLK will be turned around at Boynton Drive.

 Firefighters used soda ash to absorb chemicals.
 They created a dam to contain the spill and prevent runoff from getting into storm water drains.